xaviertnc/OneFile/README.md

 making it easy to locate, understand and use.

 ## Modular
-Files are generally sand-alone and can be used in any project.
+Files are generally stand-alone and can be used in any project.
 Include only the files you need.